 The versatile petite tender is relatively new to the market.
 This juicy, lean cut from the top of the shoulder requires little or no marinating.
 Serve it roasted, grilled, or stir-fried.
 Each tender serves two.

-To substitute beef tenderloins for shoulder petite tenders, prepare potatoes and meat as at left, except do not roast potatoes before adding beef.
+To substitute beef tenderloins for shoulder petite tenders, prepare potatoes and meat as above, except do not roast potatoes before adding beef.
 Place browned tenderloin in center of greased roasting pan.
 Place potato wedges around pan edges.
 Roast, uncovered, 30 to 35 minutes for medium-rare (140 degrees F) or 40 to 45 minutes for medium (155 degrees F).
 Let stand for 5 minutes before carving beef.
+Serve as above.

 Chopped Parsley Topping

 - Stir together parsley; orange peel; garlic; and salt.

 Nutrition Facts (Beef and Sweet Potato Pan Roast)

 - 362 kcal cal.,

 - (3 g sat. fat,